fsu-fall2022-capstone/Project-Group-5/IT.md

 removal of guild commands. `/configure` allows you to configure your nation in the context of receiving issues and sending them to specific channels within the discord server.
 The user is able to determine when they want their issue vote to be received by their nation, between 1 and 24 hours.
 These issues that are sent to the user are sent hourly, with an image of the newspaper issue that is being addressed shown to the user when sent, along with a thread that allows the user to pick their option for the issue.
+The `/region info` command and `/wa info` command allow you to access their respective shards that are provided by the Nation States website in order to play the game.
+The shards for nation and world assembly from the website have also been implemented for the user to access through Nation States.

 ## Execution-based Non-Functional Testing:
 The NationStates API has its own rate limits: 50 calls/30s.
 Password security was manually checked and reviewed for proper encryption.
 A gzip file taken